jonkmatsumo/text2sql/README.md

 # Text 2 SQL

 A natural language interface that enables users to query databases using plain English.
-The system uses AI to understand questions, retrieve relevant schema information, and generate accurate SQL queries automatically.

-## Overview

-This project demonstrates an intelligent database query system that bridges the gap between natural language and SQL.
-Users can ask questions in plain English, and the system automatically:
+This project demonstrates an intelligent system that bridges the gap between natural language and SQL.

-- Understands the intent behind questions
+The system automatically:
+*   **Understands intent**: Deciphers the meaning behind user questions.
-- Finds relevant database tables and schemas
+*   **Retrieves context**: Finds relevant database tables and schemas.
-- Generates and executes SQL queries
+*   **Executes securely**: Generates and runs SQL queries with built-in safety checks.
-- Returns results in a user-friendly format
+*   **Formats results**: Returns data in a clear, user-friendly format.

-The system is designed with security and scalability in mind, using modern containerization and secure access patterns.
+Designed for security and scalability, it uses modern containerization and secure access patterns to ensure robust performance.

-## Architecture

-The system follows a decoupled architecture where the AI reasoning engine communicates with the database through a standardized interface.
-This design ensures:

-- **Vendor Agnostic**: Works with PostgreSQL, Snowflake, Databricks, and other databases
-- **Secure**: Multi-layered security with read-only access and application-level safeguards
-- **Intelligent**: Uses semantic search to find relevant schema information automatically

-The system uses Docker to orchestrate services including PostgreSQL with vector search capabilities and a Python-based server that provides secure database access tools.

-### System Flow
+## System Flow

 ```mermaid
 flowchart TB